slcs-jsc/mptrac/README.md

 To build and run MPTRAC, you will need some basic tools and libraries, including Git, GNU Make, GCC, GSL, HDF5, and netCDF.

-For additional features such as high-performance computing (HPC) and GPU support, optional dependencies like OpenMPI and NVIDIA HPC SDK are required.
+For additional features such as HPC and GPU support, optional dependencies like OpenMPI and the NVIDIA HPC SDK are required.

 Some of the required dependencies are included with the MPTRAC repository.
 See the next section for more details.